acoustic-devices/Interactive-Story-Boxes/README.md

   Quarks().update ; </br>
   Quarks("Arduino").install ; </br>
 Finally, place this prepared Supercollider script into the boot file, upload your WAV file, and address your newly uploaded WAV file within the included script.
-You should configure this script as the default boot file for the Prynth by updated the file path for the default.scd Prynth file within the IDE.
+You should configure this script as the default boot file for the Prynth by updated the file path for the default.scd Prynth file within the IDE.</br>
 For Factum lab's projects, the Raspberry Pi 3A+ was used.

 # The Hardware